 Grouse Mountain is Vancouver’s number one tourist attraction.

-This true four-season, five-star destination just 20 minutes from downtown is an alpine playground of outdoor activities, panoramic views, and elite dining options.
+This true four-season, five-star destination located just 20 minutes from downtown in North Vancouver is an alpine playground of outdoor activities, panoramic views, and elite dining options.

-You may even briefly forget Vancouver even exists – lest you look down!
+You may even briefly forget the city even exists – lest you look down!

 Here’s our guide on how to visit.